ryanbethel/e-components/README.md

 For instance M- uses many element styles (i.e. button).
 This version uses a custom element wrapper for many of those (i.e. `<e-button>`), but because Enhance expands the element you don't need to author the button inside e-button.

+## Opinions
+- Use attributes to handle state.
+Enhance includes application state in the form of `state.store`, but this should be reserved for applications.
+These components do not expect or use the store.
+This makes them more flexible in other environments where only Enhance SSR is used (including Enahance SSR WASM).
+- Customization and configuration of these components is done primarily with custom properties.

 ## Usage
 To use the components first install the package:
 ```sh